1984 Firecracker 400: Controversies

 Rival driver Cale Yarborough's premature retirement to the pit road has prompted conspiracy theorists to allege that organizers fixed the race in order to receive good publicity for the event.
 Yarborough was a part-time driver, and Harry Gant (who inherited second) was a full-time Cup driver.

 Nearly ten years later, a similar incident with Yarborough's occurred.
-On April 9, 1994, during the second-tier series (currently the Xfinity Series) Goody's 250 at Bristol Motor Speedway, Mark Martin was leading when a late-race safety car on Lap 246 of 250 meant the race would end under the safety car.
+On April 9, 1994, during the second-tier series (currently the O'Reilly Auto Parts Series) Goody's 250 at Bristol Motor Speedway, Mark Martin was leading when a late-race safety car on Lap 246 of 250 meant the race would end under the safety car.
 After leading 195 of the 249 laps, Martin prematurely turned to pit lane exiting Turn 4 on the final lap, allowing David Green (a full-time second-tier driver) to take the chequered flag and win the race for his only win in that year's second-tier series.
 Green won the championship that year, meaning had Martin not gone to pit road, he would have been the champion without any wins.